Protect your American Elms with Systemic Insecticide

 Woolly Elm Aphid Control

 Due to the protection provided by the curl of the leaves surrounding colonies, as well as their own natural waxy secretions, woolly elm aphids are less susceptible to conventional pesticide sprays and horticultural oils.
-As the best course of action, in this particular case, ArborCare recommends applying systemic insecticide, such as imidacloprid and acephate by direct injection into the trunk of the tree.
+As the best course of action, in this particular case, ArborCare recommends applying a systemic insecticide, such as TreeAzin by direct injection into the trunk of the tree.